 I just had a look at the first n pages of Google for ‘cannabis landraces’.
-What an apocalyptic tidal wave of shite.
+What an apocalyptic tidal wave of nonsense.
 Landraces are getting hit by as much misinformation and disinformation as they are hybrid pollen.

-Debating history with Chris Bennett, the Soma Solution guy, who’s just published a new book on cannabis and alchemy, it occurred to me: the Real Seed Co blog operates on alchemical principles.
+Debating history with Chris Bennett, the Soma Solution guy, who’s just published a new book on pot and alchemy, it occurred to me: the Real Seed Co blog operates on alchemical principles.
 Take some crap someone somewhere has said or written about Cannabis and refine it into golden insights….
 Or not.
 Futile ravings at the unending mountains of drivel that get published about this plant might be closer to the truth.
 But without a time-machine to transport us back to Hippie Trail-era Kathmandu or San Francisco, this blog will have to do….
 Sorry, dudes, it’s your karma too….

-The confusion about landrace strains right now is extreme.
+The confusion about landraces right now is extreme.
 There’s the mistaken belief they’re wild.
-There’s the fact a lot of enthusiasts can’t yet tell a real landrace from a modern dope hybrid—plant or product.
+There’s the fact a lot of enthusiasts can’t yet tell a real landrace from a modern hybrid—plant or product.
 There are the money-grubbing grifters and egotists who don’t give a damn either way and just spin crap for profit.
 And there are the nostalgic old-timers, a few of who prefer to believe landraces have vanished, be it from Thailand or Afghanistan, never mind the evidence that proves otherwise.

-You don’t need me to tell you the last year or so has seen a rush of interest in these foundation strains—you’re here already, deep in the hinterlands of the cannabis Internet.
+You don’t need me to tell you the last year or so has seen a rush of interest in these foundational plants—you’re here already, deep in the hinterlands of the cannabis Internet.
 But increase in interest is one thing, increase in understanding altogether another.
 In 2019, Quicksilver Messenger Service might as well be a life-changing smartphone app, not the band beloved of the original Californian pot smugglers and breeders of the ’60s, the outlaws in whose hands Thai and Afghan landraces began their Frankensteinesque transformation into today’s dope hybrids.